 Elahere is an antibody-drug conjugate.
 It consists of the antibody, mirvetuximab bound to the chemotherapy drug, soravtansine.

-Mirvetuximab is an antibody against the FRα protein carried by ovarian cancer cells.
+Mirvetuximab is an antibody against the FRÎ± protein carried by ovarian cancer cells.
 An antibody is a protein molecule that binds to another unique protein molecule within the body.

 Once inside the tumor cell, soravtansine is released, which then targets tubulin and microtubules.
 These molecules and structures are responsible for maintaining the tumor cell structure and play an important role in its growth and propagation.

-What Does The Trial Show?
+What Do The Trials Show?

 However, it must be noted that this drug was not compared to any other drug in the trial.
 Rather, the ability of this drug to cause a clinically meaningful response, termed objective response rate (ORR), in the patients was thoroughly evaluated using standardized criteria.

 What Are The Risks?

 Other less common side effects include an elevation of liver enzymes, which can indicate liver damage, damage to the cornea of the eyes, dry eyes, numbness, pain, or tingling in the hands and feet and decreased blood cell counts.

 Drug side effects are graded on a scale of 1-5, with 1 being mild side effects that do not require any intervention and 5 indicating death.
 Elahere side effects were mostly grade 2 or lower, meaning that they were bothersome to the patients but could easily be managed with medications.

 Sometimes, Elahere can cause serious, grade 3 or higher side effects.
 The impact on the eyes is the most often reported severe side effect.
 Up to 10% of the patients may experience grade 3 eye side effects, and around 0.2% may experience eye damage that requires hospitalization.

 Can Patients Get Elahere Through Their Oncologist?